 Currently, it is very difficult to ensure a continuous supply of HLA-matched platelets for patients with rare HLA types.
 Our technology aims to collect the iPS cells from donors with rare HLA types and use these cells to prepare megakaryocytes that can then be stored frozen in a cell bank and propagated in large quantities when required, thereby ensuring a constant supply of platelets for patients with rare HLA types.

-Megakaryon has signed contracts granting the company exclusive rights to use the patent clusters – listed below – related to the techniques discovered by Profs.
-Nakauchi and Eto for producing platelets from iPS cells.
+Megakaryon has signed contracts granting the company exclusive rights to use the patent clusters (listed below) related to platelet production from iPS cells that was developed by Prof. Nakauchi and Prof. Eto.

-A cleanroom has been set up at the Kyoto Development Center.
-A meticulous quality control process is carried out in an environment outlined by GMP (Good Manufacturing Practice, i.e., an environment satisfying the requirements of the “Ministerial Ordinance on Standards for Manufacturing Control and Quality Control for Drugs and Quasi-drugs”).
+We have set up a cleanroom at the Kyoto Development Center, and meticulous quality control measures are carried out in compliance with the Good Manufacturing Practices (GMP).
+GMP follow the requirements set by the Ministerial Ordinance on Standards for Manufacturing Control and Quality Control for Drugs and Quasi-drugs.